 Mary Beth’s food stories are journey’s that take you into the world of food waste, that waste’s effect on climate change, health implications of pesticides, food tech and eating trends.
 The segments include celebrity chefs engaged in food activism, farmers, fisherman, scientists, and more.
 This content allowed YBRP to pair the NewsHour’s broadcast audience with its’ online presence and conduct Twitter chats on the issues their stories touched upon increasing the audience reach of the PBS NewsHour.

-Before diving into food journalism, Mary Beth was a documentary filmmaker and a network television news producer.
-She produced, wrote and directed two documentaries for the PBS series, The Modern First Ladies.
+Before diving into the multi-faceted topic of Food, Mary Beth explored the impact that modern day first ladies were having on the presidency and the office of the first lady.
+She produced, wrote, and directed two documentaries for the PBS series, The Modern First Ladies.
 Her 2009 documentary, Betty Ford: The Real Deal, earned her a Cine Golden Eagle for Best Historical Biography.
-Her 2011 documentary, narrated by PBS NewsHour anchor Judy Woodruff, Nancy Reagan: The Role of a Lifetime premiered at the National Museum of American History.
-Mary Beth also spent two decades as a network news producer on the CBS Evening News and later at the PBS NewsHour, where she honed her skills covering a variety of topics such as healthcare, the economy and immigration, among others.
+Her 2011 documentary, narrated by PBS NewsHour’s Judy Woodruff title, Nancy Reagan: The Role of a Lifetime, premiered at the National Museum of American History.
+Mary Beth also spent a decade as a national news producer for the CBS Evening News and another decade at what was then the MacNeil/Lehrer NewsHour where she honed her skills covering a variety of topics such as healthcare, the economy and immigration among others.